sterinaldi/raven/README.md

 └── probability_single_star.txt
 ```

-Among the other files, the most useful ones are `cluster.pdf`, that reports the radial velocity probability density, and `probability_single_star.txt`, which contains the objects included in the cluster sorted by their probability of being single stars.
+Among these files, `cluster.pdf` reports the radial velocity probability density, and `probability_single_star.txt` contains the objects included in the cluster ranked by their probability of being single stars.

 If you use RaVeN in your research, please cite [Ramírez-Tannus & Rinaldi (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).